its-jefe/Work-Day-Scheduler/01-HTML-Git-CSS/README.md

 ## CSS

-1. Removed the header and footer classes after added emantic elements.
+1. Removed the header and footer classes after implementing semantic elements.

 2. Removed repeated classes/rules that fell under simpler scopes and could be condensed: